justincy/css-modules-and-variables-nextjs/README.md

 ## Conclusion

 We don't need Theme UI, Emotion, or Styled Components.
 Everything we need is now baked into Next.js and the browser.

+This solution was inspired by [an article](https://medium.com/trabe/a-simple-react-theme-component-using-css-variables-e20434ae97c) on the [Trabe blog](https://medium.com/trabe).